bookle/DataMapper/README.md

 ## Limitations

-This library is not a full-fledged ORM, nor does it claim to be.
-For intance, you cannot (at the moment) use this to lazy load child collections or eagerly load child collections in one fell swoop as is done, with an enormous payload, in other mainstream ORM's.
-No, this library, can be used to perform simple one-level deep mappings so you would need to design your calls to query data when needed and not have requirements to return the entire object graph in one call.
+This library is not a full-fledged ORM.
+For intance, you cannot (at the moment) use this to lazy load child collections or eagerly load child collections in one fell swoop as is done in other mainstream ORM's using enormous payloads.
+This library, can be used to perform simple one-level deep mappings so you would need to design your calls to query data when needed and not have requirements to return the entire object graph in one call.

 ## Usage